Most people don't have a health problem.

 13) Quick FAQ

-How often should I check trends?
+How often should I track lab results?

-Can one provider portal replace personal tracking?
+Can I use one hospital portal instead of personal tracking?

 14) Case study: what one year of tracking reveals